Detection, Mitigation & Response

 Which firewall suite should I choose?

 Use iptables if you are on an older kernel or not sure.
 Use nftables if your distro uses it by default (Debian 10+, Fedora 18+).
 Use ufw if you manage your firewall through ufw on Ubuntu/Debian.
-Note: some advanced rules are only available in iptables and nftables.
+Use firewalld if you run RHEL, CentOS, Fedora, or Rocky Linux.
+Note: some advanced rules (rate limiting, connlimit) are only available in iptables and nftables.

 Get Started